microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 # Enable user authentication

-**Copilot Studio Kit** supports testing custom Copilots with user authentication using Entra ID v2 (Azure Active Directory v2) as the service provider with SSO enabled.
+**Copilot Studio Kit** supports testing custom Agents with user authentication using Entra ID v2 (Azure Active Directory v2) as the service provider with SSO enabled.
 These instructions will help you to make sure you have the necessary prerequisites in place and to create the required app registration (or modify existing app) to be used with Copilot Studio Kit for user authentication.

 Some of the required actions have already been described in detail in the **Microsoft Copilot Studio** documentation, and for those we will refer to the existing documentation instead of duplicating the steps here.